leifbr/f5certlabs/docs/class2/module02/lab2.rst

 ..
 NOTE::

-  For purpose of this lab we don’t want caching interfering with our response headers.
+  For purpose of this lab we don't want caching interfering with our response headers.

 At the **HTTP Compression** drop down menu select the HTTP compression profile you just created.

-Browse the virtual server web siteand on the web page under **Content Examples on This Host** select the **HTTP Compress Example** and **Plaintext Compress Example** link.
+Browse the virtual server web site and on the web page under **Content Examples on This Host** select the **HTTP Compress Example** and **Plaintext Compress Example** link.